drewfranklinaustin/proxmox-in-chrome-os/README.md

 Then

-lxc exec proxmox -- bash
+lxc exec penguin -- bash

 Then